domvwt/esparto/README.md

 Contributions, Issues, and Requests
 -----------------------------------

-All feedback and contributions are welcome - please raise an issue or pull request on [GitHub][GitHub].
+Feedback and contributions are welcome - please raise an issue or pull request on [GitHub][GitHub].

 Examples
 --------